 Welcome to SLA!
-Before coming to school in September we'd like you to read one of the following books: Ender's Game (Orson Scott Card), House of the Scorpion (Nancy Farmer), or Hunger Games (Suzanne Collins).
+Before coming to school in September we'd like you to read one of the following books: The Absolutely True Diary of a Part-Time Indian (Sherman Alexie), Everyday (David Levithan), or The House of the Scorpion (Nancy Farmer).

-While you may get the book from the library, we strongly suggest that you purchase your choice text, as we will be using it in English classes in September.
-We are selling all three titles at discounted prices on New Family Night to make obtaining summer reading easy and effortless.
-Of course, feel free to read more than one title!
+While you may get the book from the library, we strongly suggest that you purchase your choice text, as we will be referring to it in English classes in September.
+Of course, feel free to read them all!
 They are all so great!

 Below are some questions to help you navigate your novel and help you prepare to discuss it with your classmates and teachers.
 As you may already know, SLA utilizes guiding questions that help focus our studies and make learning more meaningful for us all.

-As you read each book, think about the following larger questions as they apply to the characters, action, conflicts, and resolutions in your choice text and also as they apply to your life.
+As you read your book, think about the following larger questions as they apply to the characters, action, conflicts, and resolutions in your choice text and also as they apply to your life.
 Part of active reading includes some writing.
 Prepare to hand in a journal consisting of at least eight entries, each one longer than a half page.
 Before you write, consider the following questions to explore in your journal.
+Each entry could be a response to a question as it relates to the book.
 Include your own personal responses to these questions, and how these questions might apply to your choice text.
 This will be collected in September.
-You must complete a journal for both books you select.